 - Device discovery: Monitor all of your networks and easily search for devices.

 - Details: Discover and categorize the devices connected to each managed subnet and obtain details such as MAC address, IP, operating system, version, and hostname.

-- Active Directory monitoring: SolarWinds® MSP Remote Monitoring & Management provides complete Active Directory monitoring tools so you can handle issues in any Windows network before they cause greater problems.
+- Active Directory monitoring: SolarWinds® Remote Monitoring & Management provides complete Active Directory monitoring tools so you can handle issues in any Windows network before they cause greater problems.

 - Connection logs: See when devices come online and when they disconnect from the network.

 - Additional security: Prevent exposure to unmanaged devices, such as personal devices, that might compromise your network.
 This keeps your users more secure and allows you to better enforce your customers' bring-your-own-device policies.